Guidelines for writing a SUMMARY with IN-TEXT

 STRONG ARGUMENT NEUTRAL COUNTERARGUMENT SUGGESTION CRITICISM

-argue state refute the claim suggest criticize claim report argue against recommend contend explain maintain discuss insist illustrate posit
+argue state refute the claim suggest criticize claim report argue against recommend contend explain maintain discuss insist illustrate posit observe

 Other examples of frames: